[Editor's note: This story has been updated for the 2019 summer season.]

-HILLSIDE VILLAGE (CEDAR HILL) The centerpiece of this shopping center is the free interactive fountain, which sends water shooting up at delighted kids (it's for ages 10 and younger and those 48 inches tall and shorter).
+HILLSIDE VILLAGE (CEDAR HILL) The centerpiece of this shopping center is the free interactive fountain, which sends water shooting up at delighted kids (it's for ages 10 and younger and 48 inches tall and shorter).
 Near Barnes & Noble, at 305 W. FM1382, Cedar Hill.

 IRVING SPRAY PARKS At both Northwest Spray Park at 2800 Cheyenne St. and Southwest Spray Park at 2800 Shady Grove in Irving, fountains, picnic areas and grills make for a refreshing summer field trip for the kids and a relaxing barbeque for the adults.
-Both locations are open from Memorial Day through Labor Day.
+Both locations are open through Labor Day.

 KLYDE WARREN PARK In the Children's Park, a shallow splash pool reminiscent of a giant saucer and the caterpillar fountain (the arcs of water turn it into a "butterfly") in the play area are kid magnets.
 There are also interactive fountains at Hart Boulevard and Moody Plaza.
 2012 Woodall Rogers Freeway, Dallas.

 MAIN STREET GARDEN The park on Main Street in Dallas has a flowing layer of water on the bottom of its fountain, which keeps feet nice and cool as you walk around.
-There are also some benches within the fountain space, so you can have a seat and cool your toes.
+There are also smooth stone benches within the fountain space, so you can have a seat and cool your toes.
 Main Street Garden also features a mini playground, a lawn and a dog run.
 1902 Main Street, between St. Paul and Harwood streets, Dallas.